 The Eastern Tiger Swallowtail is a striking butterfly with vibrant yellow wings, bold black stripes, and unique bluish spots near its tail, all accentuated by swallowtail-like extensions.

 Interestingly, they can alter their appearance based on gender and location.
-Males can turn yellow or black, while females can turn yellow or black with blue markings.
-Some females in southern regions can imitate the poisonous Pipevine Swallowtail to deter predators.
+The butterfly wings of males can turn yellow or black, while females can turn yellow or black with blue markings.
+Some females in southern regions can imitate the poisonous Pipevine Swallowtail to deter natural predators.

 This type of butterfly feeds on flower nectar, tree sap, damp soil, and dung.
 Furthermore, its flight pattern comprises a rapid flutter and a carefully coordinated gliding motion, resembling a choreographed dance.